-Environment Minister Glenn Murray resigns from Kathleen Wynne’s cabinet
+Environment Minister Glen Murray resigns from Kathleen Wynne’s cabinet

 Marlo Raynolds, chief of staff with federal Environment Minister Catherine McKenna, is a former executor director at the Pembina Institute.

+In a statement, Premier Kathleen Wynne said she “understands and respects” Mr. Murray’s decision to step down.

+“Those who know Glen know that he has always been guided by his passion,” she said.
+“He is unrelenting in his advocacy for the issues he cares deeply about, dedicated to the people he represents in Toronto-Centre and across the province and he has been committed to making a difference in Ontario through his work in cabinet on files ranging from post-secondary education to transportation to environment and climate change.”

-Sources say Premier Kathleen Wynne will be announcing a mini cabinet shuffle this morning, triggered by the departure of her environment minister.
+Sources say Ms. Wynne will be announcing a mini cabinet shuffle this morning, triggered by the departure of her environment minister.

-Mr. Murray had been an aggressive proponent of climate action within Premier Kathleen Wynne’s government, at time clashing with industry that was wary of the higher carbon prices and the impact they would have on Ontario’s industrial competitiveness.
+Mr. Murray had been an aggressive proponent of climate action within Ms. Wynne’s government, at time clashing with industry that was wary of the higher carbon prices and the impact they would have on Ontario’s industrial competitiveness.

 He is also a former mayor of Winnipeg, who developed a reputation for activist politics.